• Skip to main content

 Helpful tips

-• If your doenjang is drier, mix it with 1-2 tablespoons of warm water to form a paste before adding it to the soup.
+• Mixing dry doenjang - If your doenjang is dry, mix it with 2–3 tablespoons of simmering broth in a separate bowl to create a smooth paste before adding it to the soup.
+This ensures it dissolves evenly.

 Nutrition